adriankrawczyk/DAIXIT/README.md

 ---

-## 🃏 What Makes DAIXIT Special? 🃏

-DAIXIT takes inspiration from the award-winning board game Dixit but elevates it with:

-- 🤖 **AI-generated images** that ensures the cards never get stale
-- 🌐 **Multiplayer functionality** for up to 8 players
-- 🎭 **3D environment** making the experience cooler
-- ☁️ **Cloud-based architecture** for seamless gameplay
-- 📱 **Web-based interface** accessible across devices

----

 ## 🎲 How To Play DAIXIT 🎲

 DAIXIT puts your creativity and intuition to the test!
 Here's how it works: